Obesity and Weight Loss Treatment

 Overweight and obesity result from an energy imbalance.
 The body needs a certain amount of energy (calories) from food to keep up basic life functions.
 Body weight tends to remain the same when the number of calories eaten equals the number of calories the body uses or “burns.”
 Over time, when people eat and drink more calories than they burn, the energy balance tips toward weight gain, overweight, and obesity.

 Physical activity and exercise help burn calories.
 The amount of calories burned depends on the type, duration, and intensity of the activity.
 It also depends on the weight of the person.
 Exercise as a treatment for obesity is most effective when combined with a diet and weight-loss program.
 Exercise alone without dietary changes will have a limited effect on weight.
+Additionally, liposuction can be considered by individuals who wish to remove fat more quickly.
+It is a surgical procedure that can remove fat pockets that might be resistant to diet and exercise.
+To get help in such cases, one can consult trusted cosmetic surgery clinics (look up liposuction nyc for more details) near them.

 Quality of Life